HIVE Blockchain Technologies (NASDAQ:HIVE) Stock Rating Upgraded by StockNews.com

-HIVE Blockchain Technologies (NASDAQ:HIVE – Free Report) was upgraded by equities researchers at StockNews.com to a “sell” rating in a research note issued to investors on Monday.
+HIVE Blockchain Technologies (NASDAQ:HIVE – Get Free Report) was upgraded by investment analysts at StockNews.com to a “sell” rating in a research note issued on Sunday.

-Separately, Canaccord Genuity Group reiterated a “buy” rating and set a $7.00 target price on shares of HIVE Blockchain Technologies in a research report on Wednesday, March 22nd.
+HIVE has been the subject of several other reports.
+Canaccord Genuity Group restated a “buy” rating and set a $7.00 target price on shares of HIVE Blockchain Technologies in a research report on Wednesday, March 22nd.
+HC Wainwright lifted their price target on HIVE Blockchain Technologies from $5.00 to $7.00 in a research report on Wednesday, July 5th.

 Institutional Investors Weigh In On HIVE Blockchain Technologies

-A number of institutional investors and hedge funds have recently modified their holdings of the company.
-Toroso Investments LLC raised its stake in HIVE Blockchain Technologies by 132.2% in the third quarter.
-Toroso Investments LLC now owns 25,291 shares of the company’s stock valued at $95,000 after purchasing an additional 14,400 shares in the last quarter.
-UBS Group AG raised its stake in HIVE Blockchain Technologies by 174.5% in the third quarter.
-UBS Group AG now owns 17,829 shares of the company’s stock valued at $67,000 after purchasing an additional 11,333 shares in the last quarter.
-Two Sigma Advisers LP raised its stake in HIVE Blockchain Technologies by 34.1% in the first quarter.
-Two Sigma Advisers LP now owns 19,800 shares of the company’s stock valued at $65,000 after purchasing an additional 5,040 shares in the last quarter.
-Tower Research Capital LLC TRC raised its stake in HIVE Blockchain Technologies by 154.6% in the third quarter.
-Tower Research Capital LLC TRC now owns 15,072 shares of the company’s stock valued at $56,000 after purchasing an additional 9,153 shares in the last quarter.
-Finally, XTX Topco Ltd purchased a new stake in HIVE Blockchain Technologies in the first quarter valued at approximately $44,000.
-13.62% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently added to or reduced their stakes in the company.
+Toroso Investments LLC increased its position in shares of HIVE Blockchain Technologies by 8,288.1% during the 4th quarter.
+Toroso Investments LLC now owns 2,121,433 shares of the company’s stock valued at $3,055,000 after purchasing an additional 2,096,142 shares during the last quarter.
+Millennium Management LLC grew its position in HIVE Blockchain Technologies by 385.4% during the fourth quarter.
+Millennium Management LLC now owns 578,099 shares of the company’s stock valued at $833,000 after acquiring an additional 458,999 shares during the last quarter.
+State Street Corp purchased a new position in shares of HIVE Blockchain Technologies during the second quarter worth approximately $1,007,000.
+Van ECK Associates Corp lifted its holdings in shares of HIVE Blockchain Technologies by 49.3% in the 4th quarter.
+Van ECK Associates Corp now owns 857,157 shares of the company’s stock worth $1,235,000 after acquiring an additional 283,127 shares during the last quarter.
+Finally, Morgan Stanley boosted its stake in shares of HIVE Blockchain Technologies by 49.9% in the 4th quarter.
+Morgan Stanley now owns 360,304 shares of the company’s stock valued at $519,000 after purchasing an additional 119,908 shares in the last quarter.
+Hedge funds and other institutional investors own 13.62% of the company’s stock.

 HIVE Blockchain Technologies Ltd. operates as a cryptocurrency mining company in Canada, Sweden, and Iceland.
 It engages in the mining and sale of digital currencies, including Ethereum, Ethereum Classic, and Bitcoin.
 The company was formerly known as Leeta Gold Corp. and changed its name to HIVE Blockchain Technologies Ltd.